-^f National Statistical Coordination Board, Regional Accounts, accessed online at www.nscb.gov.ph/grdp/2006/2006concap.asp, on April 14, 2008.
+SOURCE: National Statistical Coordination Board, Poverty Statistics (www.nscb.gov.ph/poverty/2004/table1.asp, accessed April 7, 2008).

 - ARMM has one of the highest levels of unmet need for family planning in the Philippines.
 One in four married women would like to stop having children or want to delay their next birth but are not using any contraceptive method. - ARMM has some of the country's poorest health indicators.
 The infant mortality rate is 31 per 1,000 live births, compared with the national average of 24 per 1,000 live births.
-Only 44 percent of children ages 12 to 23 months received all recommended vaccinations versus 70 percent for the Philippines overall.12 - ARMM fares better than the rest of the Philippines in terms of breastfeeding.
-Mothers in ARMM breastfeed their babies for about 20 months, whereas the average Filipino mother breastfeeds for about 14 months.13 - Only 35 percent of families in ARMM are able to obtain water from a safe source, and only 46 percent have sanitary toilets.
+Only 44 percent of children ages 12 to 23 months received all recommended vaccinations versus 70 percent for the Philippines overall. - ARMM fares better than the rest of the Philippines in terms of breastfeeding.
+Mothers in ARMM breastfeed their babies for about 20 months, whereas the average Filipino mother breastfeeds for about 14 months. - Only 35 percent of families in ARMM are able to obtain water from a safe source, and only 46 percent have sanitary toilets.
 These levels are very low, especially compared with the national level, where 80 percent of families have access to safe water and 86 percent have sanitary toilets.